aminamiah1/AssessmentTracker/README.md

 ## Project status

 If you have run out of energy or time for your project, put a note at the top of the README saying that development has slowed down or stopped completely.
 Someone may choose to fork your project or volunteer to step in as a maintainer or owner, allowing your project to keep going.
 You can also make an explicit request for maintainers.

+## API Documentation

+## PS Team

+# Get All Users(GET)

+To get all users the ps team can use the api located at localhost:3000/api/ps-team/get-users to retrieve all users

+# Get User(GET)

+To get a specific user by id, the ps team can use the api located at localhost:3000/api/ps-team/get-user?id=0(example) and pass details in the request query

+# Edit User(POST)

+To edit a specific user by id, the ps team can use the api located at localhost:3000/api/ps-team/edit-users and pass details in the request body

+# Delete User(DELETE)

+To delete a specific user by id, the ps team can use the api located at localhost:3000/api/ps-team/delete-user and pass details in the request body

+# Create User(POST)

+To create a user, the ps team can use the api located at localhost:3000/api/ps-team/get-user and pass details in the request body

+## Page Documentation

+## PS Team

+# User management dashboard

+Located at localhost:3000/ps-team/user-management, the ps team can add, edit, delete or view all users in a nicely-presented crud operation table with pop-up forms for editing and adding new users.